Your First Opera Will Be As Exciting Being Real Estate Agent, Architect, Photographer, Airport Taxi Driver or a Tamper Evident Band Producer

 Most people go through life thinking of the opera as if it were a trip to the movies for snooty people.
-Therefore, when a pair of tickets falls into their hands, they panic, wondering how their career selling real estate in Plano, TX could possible prepare them for such an august gathering.
+Therefore, when a pair of tickets falls into their hands, they panic, wondering how their career selling real estate could possibly prepare them for such an evening.
 But the opera is really just about people getting together to enjoy music and storytelling.
-You should never be so afraid of sticking out that you stay home.
+You should never be so afraid of trying something new, especially an opera.
 That's why we've created this guide to tell you what to expect.

 Getting Tickets